programminghistorian/ph-submissions/lessons/getting-started-with-github-desktop.md

 Include the above text or something similar in a new plain text document.
 Once you have done this save the file with a file extension '.md'.
 Make sure that it is saved in plain text format in a new folder.
 Sometimes your text editor will default to Rich Text Format.
 You should be able to change this in the preferences or options of your chosen text editor.
 Make sure to name the file and folder with something meaningful.

 To most effectively use Git to version control it is important to organize projects in folders.
 Git tracks the contents of a folder creating a **repository** for each project.
 A repository is a 'folder' which contains files 'watched' for changes by Git.
-A repository will usually for a particular piece of work i.e. an article or book.
+It is best to create one repository for each major project you are working on, i.e., one repository for an article, one for a book, and one for some code you are developing.

 ### Adding a Document

-There are a number of different ways to **add** files for GitHub desktop to track.
-We can drag the folder containing the file onto GitHub desktop.
+There are a number of different ways to **add** files for GitHub Desktop to track.
+We can drag the folder containing the file onto GitHub Desktop.
 When you do this you will be asked whether you want to create a repository for this folder.
 Alternatively we can click on the 'plus' icon to choose the folder we want to add.

 {% include figure.html src="../images/getting-started-with-github-desktop-2.png" caption="Adding a folder to GitHub Desktop" %}

 Once we have added our folder we will be able to see it in a list of repositories on the left column.
 If we choose the repository we just added we will see the files contained in that repository.
 From this menu we can choose which files we want to version control.
-There might be times when we are working on projects in which files are produced which we don't need to version control, in particular log files.
+(There might be times when we are working on projects in which files are produced which we don't need or want to version control.)
 On the right we will see the current document.
-Lets go back to the document and add something new.
+Lets go back to the document in our text editor and add something new.

 ```
 Hello world!
 a second line
 ```

 Save the changes to your file and go back to GitHub Desktop.
 You will see that these new lines of text appear.
-This lets us know that GitHub is able to see changes at in your file but at the moment these changes aren't being recorded.
+This lets us know that GitHub is able to see changes in your file but at the moment these changes haven't been recorded in an official 'snapsot' of your repository.

 To do this we need to **commit** our changes.

 ### Committing Changes

 A **commit** tells Git that you made some changes which you want to record.
-Though a **commit** seems similar to saving a file there are different aims behind 'committing' changes compared to saving changes.
+Though a **commit** seems similar to saving a file, there are different aims behind 'committing' changes compared to saving changes.
 Though people sometimes save different versions of a document, often you are saving a document merely to record the version as it is when it is saved.
 Saving the document means you can close the file and return to it in the same state later on. **Commits**, however, take a snapshot of the file at that point and allow you to document information about the changes made to the document.

 {% include figure.html src="../images/getting-started-with-github-desktop-3.png" caption="Committing changes" %}

 To commit changes you must give a summary of the changes and include an optional message.
 It is important that you think carefully about when to make commits.
 The advantages of version control taking snapshots of your changes regularly relies on you making commits.
 It is often tempting to just commit changes when you have finished working on a document but this might not reflect when important changes occurred.

 When you commit you will see 'commit to master'.
 This refers to the 'master branch'.
-Within a Git repository it is possible to have multiple 'branches', these different branches are essentially different places in which to work.
+Within a Git repository it is possible to have multiple 'branches.'
+These different branches are essentially different places in which to work.
 Often they are used to test new ideas or work on a particular feature.
-Initially it is not necessary to use the branches feature of GitHub but it may be of use in the future especially when collaborating with other people.
+Initially it is not necessary to use the branches feature of GitHub, but you may want to learn to use it in the future, particularly if you want to use GitHub to collaborate on a repository with other people.

 A useful way to think about commits is as the 'history' of your document.
-It records all of the developments and changes made to the documents in your repository.
+Each commit records a development or change made to the documents in your repository; the history of the document can be traced by looking at all of the commits.
 For this history to be useful later on, either for ourselves or for someone else, it is important that this history is recorded at relevant points.
 Trying to make commits 'atomic' is an important consideration.
-What this means is that each commit 'makes sense' on it's own.
+What this means is that each commit 'makes sense' on its own.
 The changes in the commit and the message are understandable without having to look at surrounding commits.

 Thinking about how version control is used for code can make this idea more clear.
 When a new feature, or a bug fix, is added to some software it is important that these features can be isolated.
 If a commit includes changes to different aspects of the code it makes it hard to isolate when problems were introduced.
 It is also makes it difficult to remove a single change that is causing problems if other changes are included in the commit.

 There are differences between using version control for code and text which will impact on how you make commits.
 However, the aim of making commits 'atomic' can still be used.
 For example, it would make sense to commit changes to the structure of a document separately to grammar and spelling fixes.
 If you later decided to change the structure you would likely still want to maintain your other fixes.

 ### Commit Messages

 It is important that you use meaningful commit summaries and messages.
 Writing good commit messages requires some prior thought.
 Messages that make sense to you as an explanation of changes when you make a commit may no longer make sense to you in the future.
 If you are going to use version control in collaboration with other people it is especially important that other people can understand your commit messages.
 Version control as a system for managing changes to documents works best when active thought goes into using the software.
 It is therefore particularly important when collaborating with other that there is a shared understanding and approach to using version control.

 One way of addressing this is to try to follow a 'commit style'.
-A [suggestion](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html) for a commit style made by Tim Pope.
+One influential [suggestion](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html) for a commit style has been made by Tim Pope.
 The style suggestions made by Tim Pope are partly ['built in'](https://github.com/blog/926-shiny-new-commit-styles) to the GitHub Desktop commit message interface but understanding the format will help ensure a consistent approach.
 Tim Pope suggests the following format:

 ```
 Capitalized, short (50 chars or less) summary